 According to CIHI (2016), antipsychotics are commonly prescribed to individuals with Alzheimer's disease and related dementias who experience behavioural and psychological symptoms, including delusions, aggression, and agitation.
-Although results vary based on the data sources and methods used, previous studies have consistently shown that antipsychotics are used most often in long-term care facilities.
+Studies have found that antipsychotics may be over used in long term care facilities.

-The figure below shows your prescription rates, over time, for seniors.
+Figure 14 shows your prescription rates, over time, for seniors.
 Do you see any trends?
 Are your rates higher or lower than the rest of the province?
-Prescription Source shows the proportion of antipsychotics prescribed by you, as well as the proportion prescribed for your patients by other providers (including specialists).
+Figure 15 shows the proportion of antipsychotics prescribed by you, as well as the proportion prescribed for your patients by other providers (including specialists).